 Image sourced from saveonenergy.com

 Now imagine all that food waste actually being used for something beneficial.
-Converting food waste into energy means using the food waste to generate and collect methane gas that can later be used as a biofuel via a process called anaerobic digestion (Converting Your Food Waste Into Energy).
+Converting food waste into energy means using the food waste to generate and collect methane gas that can later be used as a biofuel via a process called anaerobic digestion.

 Although the raw methane gas leaked into the environment can affect climatic conditions adversely.
 However, controlling its use has plenty of benefits.
-Methane is biogas that has more ” warmth locking potential” than carbon dioxide.
+Methane is biogas that has more “warmth locking potential” than carbon dioxide.
 So it can produce more heat energy than carbon products thus limiting the use of carbon as a source of energy.
+By properly using the methane gas for its benefits through changing food waste to energy, not only is this a more sustainable option, but it can also help tackle the food waste problem all around the globe.

 To convert food waste to energy, the waste is collected and cleared from plastics or other non-decomposing materials (Wale Recycles).
 Then it is delivered into closed tanks where microorganisms break down the food in an oxygen-free environment via anaerobic digestion.
 Then the food waste turns into fertilizer and methane gas is produced during the process.
 This methane gas is collected and converted into heat or electrical energy which can be used to power up our buildings and appliances.